ottball/media-session-api/README.md

 # Media Session API

 This repository contains code samples demonstrating how to implement the [Media Session API](https://w3c.github.io/mediasession).
+This repository is linked to an article on [how to use the Media Session API](https://ottball.com/media-session-api/) as published on ottball.com.

 ## sample-1.html